 Eligible Designated Beneficiary.
 Your beneficiary may choose 1) to receive the entire balance in the account by December 31 of the tenth year following the year of your death, or 2) to have the remaining funds distributed in accordance with the life-expectancy rule.
-If the eligible designated beneficiary is your surviving spouse, his single life expectancy is based on his attained age in the year for which the distribution is being paid.
+If the eligible designated beneficiary is your surviving spouse, their life expectancy is based on their attained age in the year for which the distribution is being paid.
 The distributions to your surviving spouse must begin by the end of the year you would have attained age 73 (increases to age 75 in 2033), or December 31 of the year following the year of your death, whichever is later.
-If the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary's single life expectancy is based on his attained age in the year following the year of your death and then reduced by one for each subsequent year thereafter.
+For deceased IRA owners who would have reached the applicable age (i.e., age 73 or age 75) in 2024 or later, a surviving spouse beneficiary can elect to be treated as the deceased spouse.
+If this treatment applies, the surviving spouse will calculate death RMDs using the Uniform Lifetime Table.
+If the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary's single life expectancy is based on their attained age in the year following the year of your death and then reduced by one for each subsequent year thereafter.
 The distributions must begin by December 31 of the year following the year of your death.
-If the eligible designated beneficiary is your minor child, he must continue to receive the single life expectancy distributions until the year he reaches age 21, then he must receive the entire balance in the account by December 31 of the tenth year following the year he reaches age 21.
+If the eligible designated beneficiary is your minor child, they must continue to receive the single life expectancy distributions until the year they reach age 30, then they must receive the entire balance in the account by December 31 of the year they reach age 31.

 Additional Options Available to the Surviving Spouse.
-In addition to the options available above, your surviving spouse beneficiary may elect to treat his or her interest in your Roth IRA as his or her own Roth IRA.
+In addition to the options available above, your surviving spouse beneficiary may elect to treat their interest in your Roth IRA as their own Roth IRA.
 The result of such an election is that the surviving spouse will then be considered the Roth IRA owner.
-The election may be made by your surviving spouse redesignating the Roth IRA in his or her own name as the Roth IRA owner, rather than the beneficiary.
+The election may be made by your surviving spouse redesignating the Roth IRA in their own name as the Roth IRA owner, rather than the beneficiary.
 The election will be deemed to have been made if either of the following occurs: 1) your surviving spouse does not receive a required death distribution in any calendar year following the year of your death, or 2) any additional amounts are contributed to the account by your surviving spouse.